subinsugunan89/CoffeeDrop/README.md

  - Use of MVC
  - Use of Eloquent, Requests and Routes
  - Clean, well-commented code
+ - An updated Postman (https://www.getpostman.com/) file (included in this repository) which allows us to query the API

 ## Optional
  - A web or mobile app (?!) app to interract with the API